Who is Greta Gerwig? A closer look at the 'Barbie' director's best films

 Greta Gerwig has recently achieved the accomplishment of the biggest box opening weekend for a female director with Barbie.
 But who is Greta Gerwig?
 And from where has her directorial star risen from?

 Greta Gerwig has recently released her newest movie: Barbie.
-And of course, the pink, sparkly, Margot Robbie-led film has achieved commercial success with a historic $155 million opening for Barbie at the box office, the largest box opening weekend for a female director ever.
+And of course, the pink, sparkly, Margot Robbie-led film has achieved commercial success with a historic $155 million (INR 1,270 crore approx.) opening for Barbie at the box office, the largest box opening weekend for a female director ever.

 The blonde, youthful director is 39 this year, making her a particularly young, newcomer director in a mostly male-dominated industry.
 As if that’s not enough, she’s only solo-directed a few movies, all of which have garnered great reviews.
 Read on to find out more about this extraordinary director.